olimorris/onedarkpro.nvim/README.md

 > **Note:** Multiple styles can be passed using a comma.
 For example `bold,italic`

 ### Configuring colors
-The theme has a palette of 13 core colors and 7 additional colors (for both `onelight` and `onedark` themes).
+The theme has a palette of 13 core colors alongside many additional ones used for menus and git diffs.
 These colors can be found in the [color files](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/colors).

 The default colors can be changed by specifying the name of the color and the new hex code:
 ```lua